 Aston Villa, 1-0 win

-It was a brutal battle which United probably didn’t deserve to win, but the fact remains they did and they stumbled through to the fourth round of the FA Cup to face Middlesbrough.
+It was a brutal battle that United probably didn’t deserve to win, but the fact remains they did and they stumbled through to the fourth round of the FA Cup.

-Edinson Cavani led the line alone, Marcus Rashford and Mason Greenwood flanking him on either side.
+Edinson Cavani led the line alone with Marcus Rashford and Greenwood flanking him on either side.

 But the three struggled to link up throughout the game, which may have been different if Ronaldo had been playing.